cherrytwist/Data.GSheetPopulator/README.md

     * CT_ACCESS_TOKEN: for passing in an access token.
 The client-lib package then passes this as part of the Bearer http header.
 ## Execute the population
 Finally you should now be in a position to run the data population!
+* Execute `npm install` - to ensure the dependencies in the project are installed
 * Execute `npm run populate`

 Now you can navigate the web client and see a sample populated Ecoverse - enjoy!